alexpeattie/letsencrypt-fromscratch/README.md

 })
 ```

-**NOTE** DNSimple is growing and at the time this guide created we're using DNSimple API v1.
-The `DNSIMPLE_USERNAME` is the email address linked to your DNSimple account and `DNSIMPLE_TOKEN` is API v1 token.
+(Note: DNSimple is growing and at the time this guide created we're using DNSimple API v1.
+The `DNSIMPLE_USERNAME` is the email address linked to your DNSimple account and `DNSIMPLE_TOKEN` is API v1 token.)

 Lastly, we'll use Ruby's [Resolv](http://ruby-doc.org/stdlib-2.3.0/libdoc/resolv/rdoc/Resolv.html) library (part of the std lib) to wait until the challenge record's been added: